Shao-lin's Road: Gameplay

-Controls consist of a four-position joystick and two buttons.
+The controls consist of a four-position joystick and two buttons.
 The goal of each level ("step") is to defeat a set number of enemies, as indicated by an on-screen meter.
 The player can move left or right, jump between platforms/floors, and attack with various jumping/kicking strikes.

 Enemies emerge from doorways to attack the player; some fight hand-to-hand, while others throw projectiles.
 Defeating a green-clad enemy causes a colored sphere to appear, which grants the player one of three power-up weapons for a few seconds if caught: a meteor hammer, the ability to throw fireballs, or a ball that orbits the player and damages any enemy it touches.
 Food items occasionally float across the screen and can be struck for bonus points.

 The player can take three hits from enemies or their projectiles and continue fighting, but a fourth hit costs one life.
 Each step is divided into two parts; the second half includes a fight against a boss character, who requires five hits to defeat and may have a special attack technique.
 Once all enemies in either half of a step are defeated, the player earns bonus points based on the number of hits taken in that half and the damage meter is fully restored.

 The game includes a total of five different step designs, which repeat in a cycle with increasing difficulty.
 Once all lives are lost, the game ends.